Please have a look below if you have questions regarding resource consents.

 This will depend on the zoning of the property.
 The required setbacks are given below:

-The Certificate of Title for a property shows the dimensions of the boundaries.
+The Record of Title for a property shows the dimensions of the boundaries.
 There are normally survey pegs in each corner of the site.
-If these cannot be found, a surveyor should be employed to determine where the boundary is.
-The Council cannot not advise you on this.
+If these cannot be found, your should contact a qualified land survey determine where your specific boundaries are.
+Council's cannot advise you of this.

-Generally, yes - Any relocatable building will be assessed in the same way as a new building.
+Generally, yes - All relocatable building (new and old) will be assessed in the same way as a new building.
 Building consent will also be required.

 In all zones other than Coastal (Mahia) and Residential (Mahia), you can undertake any land use activity on your property, provided it complies with the relevant performance standards for that zone.